The Lath House as a “Afternoon Tea Resort” (1910)

 What did the Huntington Lath House look like?

-The Lath House was the largest built structure on the San Marino Ranch.
+The Lath House was the largest structure built on the San Marino Ranch.
 It was very long with a large dome in the middle, running east & west.
-It must have been a gardener’s delight with ferns, palms, & thousands of flowering plants for the Huntington’s enjoyment.
-It was located directly north of the Library Building & the Huntington Greenhouses (one for roses, one for orchids, & another one for propagating plants; the greenhouses were located just east of the Library building on a early map).
+It must have been a gardener’s delight with ferns, palms, & thousands of flowering plants for Mr. Huntington and his guests enjoyment.
+Mr. & Mrs. H. E. “Edwards” Huntington (Arabella) weren’t married until 1913.
+The Lath House was located directly north of the Library Building (1919) & the Huntington Greenhouses (one for roses, one for orchids, & another one for propagating plants; the greenhouses were located just east of the Library Building on a early map).
 Although, the Library Building wasn’t built until 1919.

-The Lath House was Ranch built- hand built by Hertrich & a crew of Mr. Huntington’s garden employees & ranch men.
+The Lath House was Ranch-built or hand built by Hertrich & his crew of Mr. Huntington’s garden employees & ranch men.
 It was listed in the San Marino Ranch “Work Order” book as “Work Order #37 Lath House”.
 The structure was 300 ft. long & 50 ft. wide with a dome in the middle.
 The dome measure 100 ft. in diameter (composed of 3 stepping layers).
-Date of construction is unknown; but about 1910.
+Date of construction is unknown; but it was about 1910.
 Document: HEH Coll.
-MS 6/1/2-14 uncat (San Marino Ranch Papers) If you visit the Huntington Library today, they have now recreated this beautiful Lath House.
+MS 6/1/2-14 uncat (San Marino Ranch Papers) at the Huntington Library San Marino, CA. If you visit the Huntington Library today (2021), they have now recreated this beautiful Huntington Lath House again.
+It looks the same as described above.
 It is quite stunning with a view of the San Gabriel Mountains in the distance.
-So many interesting plants & research inside, too.
+So many interesting plants & research are inside, too.
+A must-see at the Huntington Library in San Marino, CA.

-By the Autumn of 1910, Mr. Huntington had hired a larger household staff: Cook-Housekeeper (Nora Larsen), Laundress (Mrs. Stringer), a Nightwatchman (Mr. L. H. Larson) & a chauffeur (Mr. Barnett).
-Later he also had a gentlemen valet, Head & a 2nd Butler.
+By the Autumn of 1910, Mr. Huntington had hired a larger household staff: Cook-Housekeeper (Nora Larsen), Laundress (Mrs. Stringer), a Night watchman (Mr. L. H. Larson) & a chauffeur (Mr. Barnett).
+Later, he also had a gentlemen valet, Head butler & a 2nd Butler.
 But many more staff when he married Mrs. Arabella Huntington in 1913 up to 16 house servants.
-With up to 75 more employee outside in the gardens, curators, libraries, etc. In 1919-1920 the payroll for all employees was up to 110 people.
-These were the years, Mr. Huntington was building the Library Building so many of the employees were engineers, architects, builders, painters, etc.
+With up to 75 more employees outside in the gardens, curators, libraries, etc. In 1919-1920, the payroll for all employees was up to 110 people.
+These were the years, Mr. H. E. Huntington was building the Library Building so many of the employees were engineers, architects, builders, painters, etc.

-It would make sense that Mr. Huntington & his kitchen staff might have to set up tea or luncheons in his Lath House out of necessity in these early days.
+It would make sense that Mr. H.E.
+Huntington & his kitchen staff might have to set up tea or luncheons in his Lath House out of necessity in these early days.
 In 1910, he still had painters & electricians running around to finish the grand mansion.
 The Huntington staff & decorators were also hanging Mr. Huntington’s master paintings on the walls.
+So he probably wanted to escape the chaos.

-The Lath House is the beginning of a garden, with new baby plants being planted.
+The Lath House is the beginning of a Mr. Huntington’s world-class gardens -with new baby plants being planted all the time.
 Photo Credit: Nancy Armitage

 The Lath House was a lovely serene quiet place with lots of greenery & colorful plants; rather then hammers & noise, according to Mr. Huntington’s Valet & Head Butler, Alfonzo Gomez.
-So in 1910, Mr. Huntington especially enjoyed afternoon tea with visiting friends, neighbors like the Pattons, & his visiting family like his mother, Mrs. Solon Huntington (Harriet) & his sister Carrie Huntington Holladay & her husband Burke, also Mr. Huntington’s 3 daughters from San Francisco & his son, Howard & his new wife, Leslie Huntington (who lived in Oak Knoll, Pasadena).
+So in 1910, Mr. Huntington especially enjoyed afternoon tea with visiting friends, neighbors like the Pattons, & his visiting family like his mother, Mrs. Solon Huntington (Harriet) & his sister: Carrie Huntington Holladay & her husband, Burke, also Mr. H. E. Huntington’s 3 daughters (Marion, Clara “Peggy”, and Elizabeth “Bessie” from San Francisco & his son, Howard E. Huntington & his new wife, Leslie Huntington (who lived in Oak Knoll, Pasadena).

 Exotic fruit like avocados, passionfruit, papayas, Crenshaw melon, were not easily available in the states in 1910 & 1920’s.
-Mr. Huntington wanted to introduce these amazing new exotic flavors to all of society.
-For presents for his family, (Mom, sister & daughters) he would often send them: 1 dozen pieces of fruit.
-Like avocados, lemons, grapefruits & oranges.
+Mr. H.E.
+Huntington wanted to introduce these amazing new exotic flavors to all of society.
+For presents for his family, (Mom, sister, & daughters) he would often send them: 1 dozen pieces of fruit.
+Like avocados, lemons, grapefruits, & oranges.
 Lovingly wrapped in tissue paper & wood hay like above.

-Mr. Hertrich (Head gardener of the ranch) & Mr. Huntington had set the Lath House up as a laboratory of sorts to experiment with new varieties of plants.
+Mr. Hertrich (Head gardener or Superintendent of the San Marino Ranch) & Mr. H. E. Huntington had set the Lath House up as a laboratory of sorts to experiments with new varieties of plants.
 He had a collection of amazing exotic orchids, ferns, palms, a very showy stag horn fern, & lots of fruits.
-He grew unusual exotic fruits like avocados, mangos, pineapples, papayas, & juicy small kumquats.
-Anybody that has a garden or a hothouse knows what growth can happen in 7 years.
+He grew unusual exotic fruits like avocados, mangos, kiwi fruit, pineapples, papayas, & juicy small orange citrusy kumquats.
+Anybody that has a garden or a hothouse knows what heavy growth can happen in 7 years in 1910.
 Mr. Huntington had bought his beloved San Marino Ranch property in 1903.

-A lovely slice of teacake (spice cake or carrot cake) with a cup of tea.
+A lovely slice of teacake (spice or walnut cake or carrot cake) with Royal Icing.
+Delicious with a cup of tea.

-For tea or luncheons, all he needed was a table & several chairs.
-The Lath House in its poetic profusion of color & surprises of nature would have entertained all of the Huntington guests.
+For tea or luncheons, all Mr. Huntington needed was a table & several chairs.
+The Lath House in its poetic profusion of color & surprises of nature would have been a perfect place to entertain all of Mr. Huntington’s guests.

 “Get a Lath House” by A. D. Robinson

-A lovely afternoon amongst ones flowers.
+A happy table & lime green chairs in our gazebo.
+A great way to spend a lovely afternoon amongst ones flowers.
 Photo Credit: Nancy Armitage

 “However, it is an an outdoor salon, the lath house scores most heavily.
-With sun & wind tempered to bare heads and light apparel, the hostess can dispense tea & cake surrounded by the delicate green tracery of ferns & the metallic shield like leaves of the Rex Begonias. “
+With sun & wind tempered to bare heads & light apparel, the hostess can dispense tea & cake surrounded by the delicate green tracery of ferns & the metallic shield like leaves of the Rex Begonias.”
+It must have been so beautiful Mr. Huntington’s Lath House in 1910!!
+And very enticing to have a lovely little tea party in this quiet flower filled & green space.

 A pink afternoon tea party for 2.
 Photo Credit: Nancy Armitage

 A simple “tea & cake” could have been served in the early days to Mr. Huntington in the Lath House.
-By the time Mrs. Arabella Huntington was living & entertaining on the Ranch (1913), I’m sure the fine bpne china was much fancier by the time she arrived.
-She loved Spode Copeland and Garratt, Haviland and Sevres, and Royal Crown Derby fine porcelain plates.
+By the time Mrs. Arabella Huntington was living & entertaining on the Ranch (1913), I’m sure the fine bone china was much fancier by the time she arrived.
+She loved Spode Copeland and Garratt ,French Haviland and French Sevres, and English Royal Crown Derby fine porcelain plates.

-For afternoon garden parties, bridge parties, or Sundays at the Ranch entertainments, the Lath House would have been a must-see for Huntington guests!
+For afternoon garden parties, bridge parties, or Sundays at the Ranch entertainments, the Lath House would have been a perfect place to entertain.
+A must-see for Mr. Huntington guests & house guests, too!
 A lath house like a green house is the beginning of the glory of a garden.
-Baby seeds were growing into plants; newly arrived plants from nursery across USA or Europe would have gotten their start in the ranch’s lath house.
+Baby seeds were growing into plants in the Lath House.
+Newly arrived plants from nursery across USA or Europe & the world, would have gotten their start in the ranch’s lath house.

 Mrs. Arabella Huntington’s way of entertaining was much more elegant with her French fine bone porcelain plates like Haviland, Sevres, & Limoges.
 Photo Credit: Nancy Armitage

-Exotic fruits were started & grown in the Lath House: Pomegrantes, apricots, mangos, Mission grapes, papayas & Santa Rosa sweet plums.
+Exotic fruits were started & grown in the Lath House: Pomegranates, apricots, mangos, Mission grapes, papayas & summertime sweet Santa Rosa plums.

-Mrs. Arabella Huntington owned a Victorian Conservatory (like this one above).
-It was located at her large property at Throggs Neck in Westchester Co. in New York.
+Mrs. Arabella Huntington owned a massive Victorian Conservatory (like this one above).
+It was located at her large estate at the Huntington’s “Homestead” at Throggs Neck in Westchester Co. in New York City, NY.

 These stunning roses look like the delicate pink tipped white rose called “Eden rose”.
 Mrs. Arabella D. Huntington particularly loved pink & white flowers.

-The Huntingtons might have had sherry served in the Lath House; which was a tradition with tea & cake.
-Old Pasadena is famous for had a spicy “Sherry tea” for Autumn & Christmas parties.
-They used to have it at the Huntington Hotel in Pasadena.
-Sherry tea is a lovely spicy tea with black tea, cinnamon, cloves, allspice with water & sherry added.
+The Huntington’s might have had sherry served in the Lath House; which was a Victorian & Edwardian tradition with tea & cake.
+Old Pasadena is famous for a spicy “Sherry tea” for Autumn & Christmas parties.
+They used to serve it at the Huntington Hotel in Pasadena, CA. Sherry tea is a lovely spicy tea with black tea, cinnamon, cloves, allspice with water & sherry added.
 Photo Credit: Nancy Armitage

-The Head Butler, Alfonso Gomez informs us that Mrs. Huntington would host large bridge parties & ladies luncheons for 8-20 ladies.
+The Head Butler, Alfonso Gomez informs us that Mrs. Arabella Huntington would host large bridge parties & ladies luncheons for 8-20 ladies.
 They would have lunch, play bridge, & tour the gardens.
-Maybe the cook would set up “tea & cake” in the Lath House or card tables might have been set up right in the Lath House under the very large circular dome.
-Document: HEH Coll MS 19 1-18 Alfonso Gomez tapes; HEH Coll MS 1/F /17 uncat Huntington Land and Improvement Ledgers.
+Maybe the cook, would set up “tea & cake” in the Lath House or card tables might have been set up right in the Lath House under the very large circular dome.
+I found documented in Burke’s Journals over a course of 1920-1924 – sometimes, Mrs. Huntington’s hosted Large Ladies Luncheons.
+Carrie Huntington Holladay, Arabella’s sister-in-law would help her host and pour tea (playing the mother).
+She usually hosted these Large Luncheons in the springtime, when the gardens were in bloom, there could have been 20-50 or more people.
+Document: HEH Coll MS 19 1-18 Alfonso Gomez tapes; HEH Coll MS 1/F /17 uncat (Huntington Land & Improvement Ledgers); HEH Collection MS 10968 (Burke Journals) at the Huntington Library San Marino, CA.

-Colorful flowers in the Lath House.
+Colorful flowers in the Lath House and the Huntington’s gardens.
 Photo Credit: Nancy Armitage

 In the magazine, “The California Garden”, Mr. Alfred Robinson wrote this lovely article about Mr. Huntington Lath House.
-Mr. Robinson was a friend of Mr. Huntingtons & the President of the San Diego Floral Assn. & his article was a big hit with readers.
-But the golden nugget is that he really informs us of what the Huntington’s Lath House looked like during this time period & what they grew in it.
-They grew: Ferns (Nephrolepis Rostoniensis), Piersonii, Ferns (Nephrolepis Whitmani, Amerpohli, Holly Fern, Pteris tremula, Adiantums, Maidenhair Ferns, Our California Native Polypodium, Stag horn fern, Begonias, Few Rex, Argentea Guttata (silver-spotted), Mrs. Shepard’s tree, Violets (Double & Single), Asparagus (Sprengeri & Plumousus), Aspidistra, Marechal Nielrose (root planted outside branch trained inside) – Not a complete list, but ideas for beginners.
-This List is from Hertrich’s book.
+Mr. Robinson was a friend of Mr. Huntington’s & the President of the San Diego Floral Assn. & his article was a big hit with readers.
+But the golden nugget is that he really informs us of what the Huntington’s Lath House looked like during this time period & what they grew in it:.

 Per Mr. Hertrich (Head Gardener of the San Marino Ranch), The Lath House was like a wonderful laboratory for him & Mr. Huntington.
-They experimented with baby plants & many varieties of palm trees or date palms. they also had hanging baskets of plants & flowers, wall pockets & cement walkways.
-They had wonderful fresh lettuces, baby vegetables & exotic fruits for the Huntington’s dining room table.
+They experimented with baby plants & many varieties of palm trees or date palms.
+They also had hanging baskets of plants & flowers, wall pockets, & cement walkways.
+They had wonderful fresh lettuces for salads and seafood cup cocktail (1st course), baby vegetables & exotic fruits for the Huntington’s dining room table.

 Exotic Tropical Fruits in the Lath House

 Mr. H. E. Huntington was especially excited about growing exotic fruits, unusual to California at the time.
-Here is a list of some of the unusual fruit they were growing inside the Lath House: Mango trees, Pineapples, Persimmons, Lemon Guava tree, Date Palm, Papaya Trees, Guava trees, Loquats trees, Kumquat trees, & baby Avocado trees.
+Here is a list of some of the unusual fruits they were growing inside the Lath House: Mango trees, Pineapples, Persimmons, Lemon Guava tree, Date Palm, Papaya Trees, Guava trees (Lemon guava), Loquats trees, Kumquat trees, & baby Avocado trees.
 Book: The Huntington Botanical Garden by William Hertrich

 Apollinaris Lemonade (1917)

 In all the Huntington Mansions, Apollinaris Water (sparkling mineral water) was a staple.
 The Huntington’s cook could make gallons of this refreshing lemonade with fresh lemons from the ranch.
-I found on a San Marino Ranch map (1921) that Mr. Huntington had a lemon grove at the south-east corner of the ranch.
+I found a San Marino Ranch map (1921) that Mr. Huntington had a lemon grove at the south-east corner of the ranch.
 The ranch extended down to Huntington Drive & Sierra Madre Blvd. at the time.
 Appollinaris Water gives the lemonade a wonderful effervescent quality, that is delicious!
+If one is a local to San Marino – Alhambra, Twoheys Restaurant (1943) was located on the corner of Garfield Ave. & Huntington Dr. in Alhambra.
+They used to have a wonderful fizzy-like lemonade that was made this way and was delicious in a ice cream soda glass!
+They were once a drive-in diner in the 1960-1970’s.

 Shaved Ice